 - The first standalone solar PV installation is allowed under the permitted development.
 For any more installations, you may need planning permission.

-- The solar panel array size should not exceed 9 meters square or 3 meters wide, and it should be 5 meters away from the boundary of the property.
+- The solar panel array size should not exceed 9 meters square or 3 meters wide and should be 5 meters away from the property’s boundary.

 - The panels must not be installed higher than 4 meters from the ground.